idelvall/hack-vm/README.md

 # hack-vm
 **Nand2Tetris** is an online, self-teachable course on Building a Modern Computer from First Principles http://www.nand2tetris.org/.

-This is my project #8 a stack-machine code (VM code) to assembler compiler for the Hack machine.
+This is my project #8 submission, a stack-machine code (VM code) to assembler compiler for the Hack machine.

 ## Support bugs and requests
 https://github.com/idelvall/hack-vmr/issues